 This station was not only closer to the project site, but climatic conditions at the new station appear to be more representative of those observed at the project site.
 This was established after a short-term comparison of the prevalent meteorological conditions at the site against those at the coastal meteorological station.

-During our diligence, we observed the anemometer at the new stations was located 5.5 m above mean sea level and the anemometer height is represented to be 5.7 m above site elevation.
-This meaning that the wind measurements were collected at an elevation of 5.7 m above ground.
-Our investigation showed that the height or type of anemometer had not varied during the course of the observations.
+During our due diligence, we established the height of the anemometer at the new station to be 5.7 m.
+Additionally, our investigation showed that the height or type of anemometer had not varied during the course of the observations.
 Furthermore, it was established that the wind speeds were 6-min wind speeds collected once every 10 minutes.

 Figure 2 - The Frequency Distribution of Wind Speed at Alternative Meteorological Station.

 Figure 3 – Probability of Exceedance Wind Speed at Alternative Meteorological Station.